multisig-labs/pandasia/README.md

 # How to Use

-## As a validator
+### As a validator

-If you're currently a avalanche validator and running your own node, you can head to [pandasia.io](https://pandasia.io) and follow the steps to register.
+If you're currently running your own validator node, head to [pandasia.io](https://pandasia.io) and follow the steps to register.
+When signing the message, make sure the message contains the C-Chain address you want to register with Pandasia, and sign it with your P-Chain rewards address.

 If you have any issues reach out to us in [Discord](https://discord.gg/5bXrj6tc)!

-## As a minipool operator
+### As a minipool operator

 Are you a minipool operator with GoGoPool?
 You can access pandasia airdrops without having to register!
 Just log in with your C-Chain address you use to run your minipool on [pandasia.io](https://pandasia.io).

-## Looking to create your own airdrop?
+### Looking to create your own airdrop?

-Reach out to us at we'll get you started!
+Reach out to [@ggp_steven](https://t.me/ggp_steven) on telegram and we'll get you started!

 ![](docs/pandasia-ui.png)